teewith/BedSheets/README.md

 Handle missing values and lookup errors automatically

 Provide a clear, reusable example for anyone working with facility-level data
+# Summary/Who is this for

+This guide is helpful for anyone who:

+- Works with health, education, or organizational data from multiple sources
+- Wants to learn or teach basic but powerful Excel formulas
+- Needs a fast and reliable way to reconcile and clean up data

 # Directory Structure